-Award-winning classical guitarist Jakob Bangsø has established himself as one of Denmark’s most gifted and versatile instrumentalists.
+Award-winning classical guitarist Jakob Bangsø has marked himself as one of Denmark’s most gifted and versatile instrumentalists.
 Active as a solo recitalist, chamber musician and soloist with orchestra, his wide and constantly expanding repertoire ranges from early music to newly commissioned works.

-A top prize winner in several international guitar competitions around Europe, the year 2014 alone saw him winning First Prize at the Berlin International Guitar Competition, First Prize and Audience Award at the Concours International de Guitare “Ville d’Antony” in Paris and First Prize at the Nordhorn International Guitar Competition in Germany.
+A top prize winner in multiple international guitar competitions around Europe, the year 2014 alone saw him winning First Prize at the Berlin International Guitar Competition, First Prize and Audience Award at the Concours International de Guitare “Ville d’Antony” in France and First Prize at the Nordhorn International Guitar Competition in Germany.
 Further awards include the Second Prize at the IV Seville International Guitar Competition, Third Prize at the “José Tomás” Competition in Spain and many others.

 With a keen interest in contemporary music, Bangsø continues to be involved in collaborations with composers in Denmark and abroad with several dozen premieres to his name.
 His collaboration with the Danish/American composer Wayne Siegel resulted in the composer's first guitar concerto Chaconne in 2017, premiered by Bangsø and the DiamantEnsemblet at the Queen’s Hall of the Royal Library in Copenhagen.
 The same year, a larger orchestration of Chaconne was premiered in Estonia with the Tallinn Chamber Orchestra (TCO) in a programme paired with the American composer John Corigliano’s concerto Troubadours.

-In 2018, he presented 5 world premiere recordings on his solo album Connect (Dacapo Records) presented 5 world premiere recordings of works for guitar and electronics, written for Bangsø, by composers Tine Surel Lange, Andreja Andric, Klavs Kehlet Hansen, Wayne Siegel and Kaj Duncan David.
+In 2018, he presented 5 world premiere recordings on his solo album Connect (Dacapo Records) featuring an eclectic and curiosity-driven programme of contemporary works for guitar and electronics, written for Bangsø, by composers Tine Surel Lange, Andreja Andric, Klavs Kehlet Hansen, Wayne Siegel and Kaj Duncan David.

 Amongst an impressive list of accolades, Bangsø was the first guitarist ever to receive the coveted Young Elite career endowment from the Danish Arts Council in 2015.
 Furthermore, he has been recognized with honors and awards including the 75th Anniversary Grant of the Augustinus Foundation, the Ejnar Hansen Award, the Thøger Rasmussen Memorial Award, the Makwarth’s Music Award, the Rebild Music Prize and a string of others.